DhvaniJPatel/2244_2/vagrant/README.md

 - To reprovision and reload a VM, execute `vagrant reload --provision`

 - To SSH/login into the VM, execute `vagrant ssh`

+git status = shows the statusof git repository

+git push = push the code to remote

+- git pull

+- git add

+- git commit -m 'your msg'

+- ### hoe to commit and push

+- git checkout -b <branch-name>

+-git add . (if u want add all file)

+or git add <file-name>

+- git commit -m <commit msg>

+- git push -u origin <branch-name>  (for first time push for a new branch)

+- git push (for old branch)